 PhDs: subject field, gender and citizenship

 - Female PhD graduates are in majority in the subject fields agriculture and sciences and medical sciences.
-In medical sciences 65 per cent of the PhD graduates were female in 2022.
+In medical sciences 68 per cent of the PhD graduates were female.

-- The share of men is particularly high within technology, mathematics and natural sciences.
-In 2022 male PhDs accounted for almost 70 per cent of the completed graduations within these fields respectively.
+- The share of men is particularly high within technology were male PhDs accounted for almost 70 per cent, but in mathematics and natural sciences female graduates accounted for 48 per cent.

-- 40 per cent of the PhD graduates were of foreign origin in 2022.
+- 44 per cent of the PhD graduates were of foreign origin.

-- In 2022 the share of PhDs with foreign citizenship is highest within technology and natural sciences.
+- The share of PhDs with foreign citizenship is highest within technology and natural sciences.

 Sources: